nmfs-ost/ss3-test-models/README.md

 ## How is Stock Synthesis tested?

-Stock Synthesis is tested by running this set of models and seeing if the same results for key model quantities remains the same relative to a "reference run" (typically the last release of Stock Synthesis).
-If there are changes, the Stock Synthesis Development Team investigates if these changes are expected or not based on the revisions.
-If they are expected, then the output files for the reference run are updated.
-If not, then fixes are made so that the model has the same results.
-Note that sometimes different model results occur because the model results are not stable; in this case, the model is revised to be more stable or may be excluded from the test set.
+Regression tests are the primary way that Stock Synthesis is tested.
+Regression tests are conducted automatically using Github actions.
+Each time, the set of models in test-models are run and then key model quantities are checked to determine if they have changed or remained the same relative to a reference run.

 ## What features do these models have?

 Most of these models have at least 1 unique feature.
+The table below includes some key ones, as well as the approximate time it takes to run the model with estimation.

 | Model | Features | Approx. Run Times |
 | ----- | -------- | ----------------- |